 The convention entered into force in 1989 and has been ratified by all Council of Europe member States.
 Upon invitation by the Committee of Ministers the treaty is open to Non-member States of the Council of Europe as well.

-European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment – in short: CPT
+European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment (CPT)

-During these visits, CPT members familiarise themselves with the conditions within these facilities and have confidential, in-depth talks with government officials, detainees, residents, representatives of non-governmental organisations and other stakeholders from civil society.
+During their country visits, CPT members familiarise themselves with the conditions within these facilities and have confidential, in-depth talks with government officials, detainees, residents, representatives of non-governmental organisations (NGOs) and other stakeholders from civil society.

 Official TV-Spot of the Councul of Europe:

 Photo 1 © Europe’s Human Rights Watchdog; Photo 2 © CoE